 Whether you need (or want) a staff to help you depends on the amount of work you have to do.
-Working 7 days a week and 12-hour days isn’t sustainable no matter how zen you might be, and is certainly a possibility if you’re successful at growing your company.
+Working seven days a week and 12-hour days isn’t sustainable no matter how zen you might be, and is certainly a possibility if you’re successful at growing your company.

 Hopkins personally doesn’t see the upside in taking on more work than she can handle at this point.
 She did hire an on-demand assistant, who lives overseas and handles the dirty work of consulting on a part-time basis.

-“I can do the work with the client, get the spec (job description) together, and he can find the résumés, the people, the LinkedIn profiles, which is the arduous uphill battle, and I can outsource those hours to him,” she says.
-“He has his own business as well, and we have a B2B relationship.
+“I can do the work with the client, get the spec [job description] together, and he can find the résumés, the people, the LinkedIn profiles, which is the arduous uphill battle, and I can outsource those hours to him,” she says.
+“He has his own business, as well, and we have a B2B relationship.
 Some months he logs 50 hours to me and some he logs none.”

+Along with your proposal, you’ll need to include a price.
 When starting out in consulting, it can be difficult to know how to price your services.
 Luckily, Hopkins has a pretty easy formula to follow.